 Most organizations don’t see it coming.
 Overall growth remains strong and performance metrics indicate smooth sailing ahead.
-Then comes the growth stall — not just a bad quarter, or even a bad year.
-Rather, a significant, sustained downturn in top-line revenue growth.
+Then comes the growth stall — not just a bad quarter or even a bad year.
+Instead, there’s a significant, sustained downturn in top-line revenue growth.

-And yet, research by CEB, now Gartner, shows, 85% of growth stalls stem from factors that are avoidable — including a breakdown in innovation management that means investments in new products, services and business development aren’t achieving the desired returns.
+And yet, research by Gartner shows that 85% of growth stalls stem from factors that are avoidable — including a breakdown in innovation management that means investments in new products, services and business development aren’t achieving desired returns.

 93% of companies hit top-line growth stalls — stalls that destroy an average of 68% of the organization’s value

-“Innovation management is the second most common driver of stall points since the Great Recession of 2008 through 2009 — behind companies failing to respond to emerging competition from emerging markets or changing customer preferences,” says Gartner practice leader Katie Camilli.
+“Innovation management is the second most common driver of stall points since the Great Recession of 2008 – 2009 behind companies failing to respond to emerging competition from emerging markets or changing customer preferences,” says Katie Bennett Camilli, VP, Team Leader, Gartner.

-Our research shows 93% of companies hit top-line growth stalls — stalls that destroy an average of 68% of the organization’s value.
+Gartner research shows that 93% of companies hit top-line growth stalls — stalls that destroy an average of 68% of the organization’s value.
 In 2011, for example, $2.15 trillion in market value was lost to stalls.
-The research identifies 19 root causes of stalls, but shows a breakdown in innovation management accounted for a quarter of all stalls in 2011 in companies with over $1 billion in revenue.
+The research identifies 19 root causes of stalls, but shows that a breakdown in innovation management accounted for one-quarter of all stalls in 2011 in companies with over $1 billion in revenue.

 Growth stalls don’t stem from uncontrollable factors; they result from flaws in corporate strategy or organizational design

-The risk of an innovation breakdown has increased since the Great Recession, and while there are many reasons that innovation management can break down, there are three tactics companies can use to prevent this particular cause of stalls.
+The risk of an innovation breakdown has increased since the Great Recession, and although there are many reasons that innovation management can break down, companies can use these three tactics to prevent this particular cause of stalls.